richstokes/ChaosDrive/BUILDING_ON_WINDOWS.md

-# Windows Build Instructions for Megablaster/DGen
+# Windows Build Instructions for ChaosDrive

-This directory contains automated build scripts for compiling Megablaster/DGen on Windows without modifying any source files or Makefiles.
+This directory contains automated build scripts for compiling ChaosDrive on Windows without modifying any source files or Makefiles.

 ## Quick Start

 ### Option 1: PowerShell Script (Recommended)

 ```powershell
 # Run as Administrator for first-time setup to install dependencies
 .\build-windows.ps1